visha99/login-in-flutter-with-firebase/README.md

 4. Once you have access you should be able to see the project pasanaq_sol.

 ## Dependencies
-We need to add these dependencies in your file pubspec.yaml
+When you have already created your project created in flutter, you need to add these dependencies in your file pubspec.yaml
 -  cupertino_icons: ^1.0.2
 -  firebase_core: ^1.11.0
 -  firebase_auth: ^3.3.5